abhinav17012/Road-Accident-Analytics-Dashboard/README.md

 1. Project Title
 🚗 Road Accident Analytics Dashboard: Interactive Excel-Based Safety & Casualty Analysis

-An interactive Microsoft Excel dashboard designed to analyze road accident data by casualty severity, vehicle type, road conditions, location, and time-based trends.
+An interactive Microsoft Excel dashboard designed to analyze road accident data by casualty severity, vehicle type, road conditions, and time-based trends.
 The dashboard transforms raw accident records into meaningful insights using Pivot Tables, Pivot Charts, Slicers, and dynamic visualizations to support road safety analysis and data-driven decision-making.

 2. Short Description

-The Road Accident Analytics Dashboard is an Excel-based Business Intelligence project developed to analyze road accident patterns and casualty statistics.
-It enables users to explore accident severity, vehicle involvement, road conditions, lighting conditions, and geographical distribution through interactive dashboards and dynamic filtering.
+This dashboard is created to analyze and visualize road accident data across different factors such as accident severity, vehicle type, road type, lighting condition, and area type (urban/rural).
+It helps in identifying patterns and supporting data-driven decision-making for road safety initiatives.

 3. Tech Stack